grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 randomisers: true
 ---

-> Do we impose this shape on Chaos, as a child imposes shapes upon a pond's weedy surface and is surprised when he returns to find that weed and water have joined together, mutable and never firm?
+> Or do we frame a turbulent sky with our fingers and believe that, because we have narrowed our vision to that small sphere, we have captured and contained the elements?
 >
 > - *Gloriana*, Michael Moorcock

-Glorious Chaos, which writhes in the livid heart of our games.
-It betrays our best laid plans, admonishes the predictable, directing us towards unexpected ends, and promising endless worlds.
-All beyond the next roll of the dice.
+Glorious Chaos writhes in the livid heart of our games.
+Or, less obliquely, randomness is a vital part of many roleplaying games.

-Which is to say randomness is a vital part of many roleplaying games, but also an important part of my prep.
+, but also an important part of my prep.
 You see, randomness keeps me honest.
 While I prepare, nagging doubts linger.
 Is this cliché?
 Am I leading my players by the nose?

 ~~Randomness plays an important part of my game prep.~~